liam2/liam2/doc/usersguide/source/links.rst

 ﻿.. highlight:: yaml

+.. index:: links

 .. _links_label:

 Links
 =====

-.. index:: links, many2one, one2many

-Entities can be linked with each other or with other entities, for example, individuals *belong* to households, and mothers are linked to their children, while partners are interlinked as well.
+Entities can be linked with each other or with other entities, for example, individuals belong to households, and mothers are linked to their children, while partners are interlinked as well.

 A typical link has the following form: ::

-    name: {type: <type>, target: <entity>, field: <integer field name>}
+    name: {type: <type>, target: <entity>, field: <name of link field>}

-LIAM 2 uses field values to establish the link between entities.
+LIAM 2 uses integer fields to establish the link between entities.
+Those integer fields contain the id-number of the linked individual.

-LIAM 2 allows for two types of links:
+LIAM 2 allows two types of links: many2one and one2many.

-- many2one
+.. index:: many2one
-- one2many

 many2one
 --------

-A **many2one** link the item of the entity to *one* other item in the same (eg. a person to its mother) or other entity(a person to its household).
+A **many2one** link the item of the entity to *one* other item in the same (eg. a person to its mother) or another entity (eg. a person to its household).

 This allows the modeller to use information stored in the linked entities. ::